zuestmedia/zmplugin/readme.txt

 Yes.
 The website management and config settings are working on all themes.
 The extended customizer settings are only available with ZMTheme WordPress Themes.

 == Changelog ==

+= 1.0.5 =
+* New: new customizer controlls for imageoverlay size and wrap in articlecontainer

 = 1.0.4 =
 * New: ThemeHelper Class, Blockpatterns Class